Peeragogy/Peeragogy.github.io/introduction.md

 a candid confession: we're not going to pretend that this book is perfect.
 In fact, it's not an ordinary book at all.
 The adventure starts when you get out your pen or pencil and begin marking it up.
-Things will really get cooking when you jump into our forum and start sharing your concerns.
+Things will really get cooking if you join our virtual community and start sharing your concerns.
 If everything goes as planned you'll get a lot of friendly support and perhaps some unexpected challenges as you write your own peeragogical adventure.
-But first, what is peeragogy?
+But first, what is *peeragogy*?

-*Peeragogy* is a flexible framework of techniques for peer learning and peer knowledge production.
+Peeragogy is a flexible framework of techniques for peer learning and peer knowledge production.
 As pedagogy theoretically articulates the transmission of knowledge from teachers to students, peeragogy describes the way peers produce and use knowledge together.